What are the best money saving tips?

 Now I earn regular rental income.
 This income stream has been crucial during my maternity leave when our household income was cut drastically.

-Here are personal finance books I’m reading in 2019:
+Here are personal finance books I’ve enjoyed:

 The Millionaire Next Door: The Surprising Secrets of America’s Wealthy by Thomas J. Stanley